shubhamchandak94/Spring/README.md

 conda config --add channels conda-forge conda install spring
 ```
 Note that if spring is installed this way, it should be invoked with the command `spring` rather than `./spring`.
 The bioconda [help page](https://bioconda.github.io/user/install.html) shows the commands if you wish to install spring in an environment.
+Also note that the bioconda version is compiled using SSE4.1 instruction set to allow portability across machines.
+You might get slightly better performance by compiling using the instructions below that use all available instructions on the target machine.
+Also, for older processors that don't support SSE4.1 instructions, you might get Illegal instruction error.
+In such cases, please use the instructions below.

 ### Download
 ```bash